-In a spectacular setting, referring to historical luxuries, the contemporary interpretations of luxury by international designers for the What's Luxury collection of CHP were shown as samples of topical jewellery for the first time in at the Salone del Mobile in Milano in 2005.
+In a spectacular setting, referring to historical luxuries, contemporary interpretations of luxury by international designers will be shown as samples of topical jewellery.

-The layer brooch Bloom Bloom by Tjep (NL) shows the ephemeral character of luxury, transient like a beautiful flower.
+The layer brooch Bloom Bloom by Frank Tjepkema (NL) shows the ephemeral character of luxury, transient like a beautiful flower.

-Intimate Luxury by Ineke Hans (NL) may be confined to the temporary imprint that a golden ring with a hidden message leaves on your finger.
+Intimate Luxury: For Ineke Hans (NL) luxury may be confined to the temporary imprint that a golden ring with a hidden message leaves on your finger.

-The luxury to adorn oneself is provided for by a dragon surrounded by a rose design as part of Cut Here, a pink coloured temporary tattoo by Tord Boontje (NL), which leaves the user to decide which part to cut and wear.
+A dragon surrounded by a rose design is the format for Cut Here, a pink coloured temporary tattoo by Tord Boontje (NL), which leaves the user to decide which part to cut and wear.

-With the Infinite Border Matali Crasset (F) designed any shirt can be transformed into something special, by attaching a line of pure 24-carat gold around a collar or band.
+With the Infinite Border by Matali Crasset (F) any shirt can be transformed into something special, by attaching a line of pure 24-carat gold around a collar or band.

-Fashion designer Connie Groenewegen designed clip Manga as an open mouth with a golden tooth, that can be used to drape a beautiful fabric.
+Manga: Fashion designer Connie Groenewegen (NL) designed a clip as a open mouth with a golden teeth, which can be used to drape a beautiful fabric.

 The classical looking Memory ring, by Wieki Somers (NL) holds a concealed image which will reveal itself when rubbed.

 In his ring Real Gijs Bakker (NL) plays with the concept of real and fake gems.

 The Data Jewel of Swiss Christoph Zellweger is a refined ornament of the digital age, constructed with the aid of new technology.